19 Again, do you think that we excuse ourselves to you? We speak before God in Christ. But we do all things, beloved, for your edification.

 But we do all things, beloved, for your edification.

 Paul’s team did everything for the edification [building up] of the Corinthian church.
-Their critique of the Corinthians was not to cut them down to size but to build and strengthen them as believers.
+Their critique of the Corinthians was not meant to cut them down to size but to build and strengthen them as believers.
 That is the main goal for supporting Christians.
-The aim of Second Corinthians was to build the church so that they could rectify their problems.
+The aim of 2 Corinthians was to build the church so that they could rectify their problems.
 As far as the team was concerned, the Corinthians were “beloved.”
 Their purpose was to build them up rather than tear them down.

 We all will stand before God to account for what we have done.

 God is the ultimate audience for faithfulness in ministry.
 That should be our primary concern (1 Co 4:3-5).
-One day we will stand for the Judgment Seat of Christ to account for what we have done (2 Co 5:10).
-The best interests of the leader cannot the interest of prevailing opinions; it must be in what is in the best interest of God.
+One day we will stand before the Judgment Seat of Christ to account for what we have done (2 Co 5:10).
+The best interests of the leader cannot be in the interest of prevailing opinions; it must be in what is in the best interest of God.
 Every ministry for the believer aims to edify him or her.
 Our primary concern is not what others think of our ministry but what God thinks of it.

 At times defending self lends credibility to charges laid against us, as if we were guilty of the accusation.
 There was a point when Billy Graham refused to defend himself because it only fed his critics.
 Everything that a church leader does is to edify the church, not to tear it down.